LMIA: How to Get a Labour Market Impact Assessment

 There are several instances where an employer may be exempt from the requirement to secure a LMIA.
 For more information on LMIA Exemptions, please click here.

 Employers wishing to hire a temporary foreign worker to Canada must pay a processing fee of CDN $1,000 for each request for a Labour Market Impact Assessment.
-There is also be an additional $100 privilege fee on employers charged by Employment and Social Development Canada.

-In addtion, employers must advertise all job vacancies across the Canadian job market for at least four weeks before applying for a LMIA.
-Towards this end, employers are required to prove that they have used at least two other recruitment methods in addition to having posted an advertisement on the Canada Job Bank.
+In addition, employers must advertise all job vacancies across the Canadian job market for at least four weeks before applying for a LMIA.
+To this end, employers are required to prove that they have used at least two other recruitment methods in addition to having posted an advertisement on the Canada Job Bank.
 Employers must focus advertising efforts on groups of Canadians who are under-represented, such as First Nations or persons with disabilities.

-Employers are required to attest to their awareness that they are prohibited from laying off or cutting the hours of Canadian workers working in the same postion(s) as the temporary foreign worker(s) working at the company.
+Employers are required to attest to their awareness that they are prohibited from laying off or cutting the hours of Canadian workers working in the same position(s) as the temporary foreign worker(s) working at the company.

 There are a number of variations to the aforementioned advertising requirements.
 Click here to learn more.